 Amazon Associates Affiliate Program

 Amazon runs one of the largest affiliate programs in the world called Amazon Associates.
-By joining the Amazon Associates program, you can earn a cut of every sale that you refer to Amazon.
+By joining the Amazon Associates program, you can earn money for every sale that you refer to Amazon.

 Here’s how it works.

-Once you sign up, Amazon provides you with special links for every product that you want to promote.
+Once you sign up for the Amazon affiliate program, Amazon provides you with special links for every product that you want to promote.
 If anyone clicks on your link and makes a purchase on Amazon, you will earn a small percentage of the entire sale!

 You do not have to carry inventory.
 You do not have to manage customer support.
 The only thing you have to do is send people to Amazon.